Altar Server Training

 The altar servers represent the presence at the Liturgy of God’s holy angels.
 Therefore they should behave at all times with reverence, fear of God, a prayerful frame of mind, and alertness.
 No sudden or overly quick motions.
 No prolonged times of turning away from the priest.
 No going into the vestry without need.
 No whispering or talking unless absolutely necessary.

 All servers must pass the test which will be given on this training one week after the training itself.
 If a server does not pass the test, or if he acts in a disobedient or irreverent manner even after being corrected, he will not be permitted to serve in the holy altar.
-Also, all servers must arrive by 9:30 a.m. to be able to serve at Liturgy.
+Also, all servers must arrive 15 minutes before the service begins.

 1. Enter church: (a) three bows, (b) kiss the main analoy icon, and (c) get the priest’s blessing (usually by (1) kissing the deacon door icon, (2) entering the altar, then (3) bowing three times to the holy table, then (4) finding the priest).
 Psalm 42 says, “I shall go into the altar of God, unto God Who giveth joy to my youth.”

 2. Light all lamps and the charcoal for the censer.
 Hold the charcoal upside down using the tongs.